California shootings: Who died in Monterey Park and Half Moon Bay attacks? | Entertainment

 In a statement on Twitter, Alvero's family said he was a devout Catholic who loved ballroom dancing and was the life of any party.
 "Overnight, we became unwilling members of a community who has to mourn the loss of our loved ones due to gun violence.
 We are left frustrated, stuck with this vicious cycle," the family said.

-The victims - seven men and one woman - were all Asian or Hispanic adults, according to the San Mateo County Sheriff's Office.
+The victims - six men and two woman - were all Asian or Hispanic adults, according to the San Mateo County Sheriff's Office.
 Jose and Pedro Romero, brothers who migrated from Mexico two years ago and worked at Mountain Mushroom Farm, were among those shot on Monday, their cousin Jose Juarez told Reuters.

 Jose died and his younger brother Pedro is hospitalized, Juarez said.
 Jose has a wife and children back in Mexico, he added.
 "You look to improve your life and then you end up with this," said Juarez, quiet and sullen as he took a break from cooking at a Mexican restaurant in a Half Moon Bay strip mall.